A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Introduction

-Kac-Moody algebras and groups fall naturally into three types, {\em finite type}, {\em affine type} and {\em indefinite type}.
-While Kac-Moody groups of finite type (simple Lie groups) and of affine type are well-understood, there are far fewer results known for the indefinite type.
-The most important subclass of indefinite type is the hyperbolic type, studied since the 1980s by various authors~\cite{LepowskyMoody79, Feingold80, FeingoldFrenkel83, KMW88, KangMelville95} but certainly of interest to physicists~\cite{Julia85, DamourHenneauxNicolai02, DamourHillmann09, West01}.
+Kac--Moody algebras and groups fall naturally into three types, {\em finite type}, {\em affine type} and {\em indefinite type}.
+While Kac--Moody groups of finite type (simple Lie groups) and of affine type are well-understood, there are far fewer results known for the indefinite type.
+The most important subclass of indefinite type is the hyperbolic type, studied since the 1980s by various authors~\cite{Feingold80, FeingoldFrenkel83, KMW88, KangMelville95, LepowskyMoody79} but certainly of interest to physicists~\cite{DamourHenneauxNicolai02, DamourHillmann09, DamourKleinschmidtNicolai11, DamourSpindel13, Julia85, West01}.

-While the algebraic properties of the hyperbolic Kac-Moody groups and algebras attracted some attention, there have been only a few mathematical results concerning their geometry, for example, the study of homogeneous or symmetric spaces associated to them, and the study of `polar actions' or isoparametric submanifolds.
-These classes of objects are very well understood for finite dimensional Lie groups and for affine Kac-Moody groups.
-It is hoped that the understanding of this geometry, called Kac-Moody geometry, will shed new light on algebraic and structural properties of these groups.
-As a first step towards the goal of understanding the geometry of hyperbolic Kac-Moody algebras and groups, we show in this work that for hyperbolic Kac--Moody groups $G$ over $\C$, the associated Tits building is not only an abstract simplicial complex admitting an action of $G$, but that it admits a natural embedding inside the compact real form $\k$ of the Kac--Moody algebra $\fg$.
+\looseness=-1 While the algebraic properties of the hyperbolic Kac--Moody groups and algebras attracted some attention, there have been only a few mathematical results concerning their geometry, for example, the study of homogeneous or symmetric spaces associated to them~\cite{FreynHartnickHornKoehl17}.
+These classes of objects are very well understood for finite-dimensional Lie groups and for affine Kac--Moody groups.
+It is hoped that the understanding of this geometry, called Kac--Moody geometry, will shed new light on algebraic and structural properties of these groups.
+As a~first step towards the goal of understanding the geometry of hyperbolic Kac--Moody algebras and groups, we show in this work that for hyperbolic Kac--Moody groups~$G$ over~$\C$, the associated Tits building is not only an abstract simplicial complex admitting an action of~$G$, but that it admits a natural embedding inside the compact real form~$\k$ of the Kac--Moody algebra~$\fg$.
 As a consequence, the structure of the Tits building and of the compact real form of the Kac--Moody algebra are closely related.